Josega149/Deel-BackEnd-Challenge/README.md

 # Developer Notes:

 1. The Node version used was 16.14.2.
 LTS: Gallium.
 Sequelize Version: 6.17.0.
+   TODO: Add library check-node into package.json to avoid inconsistencies between node versions in the developers PCs.
+         npm v8.5.0

-2. ESLint was installed for organization and readability.
+2. ESLint was installed for organization and readability. eslintConfig is in the package.json but could be placed as a file in the root directory as best practice.

 3. `express-async-handler` was installed to handle routes better.

+4. JEST.
+For Unit Testing.

 ### Project structure: